Brobin/data-modeling/readme.md

 # Data Modeling Assignment 1

-Data modeling assignemnt assigned for CSCE 378H at the University of Nebraska - Lincoln.
+Data modeling assignment assigned for CSCE 378H at the University of Nebraska - Lincoln.
 The task is to organize the given records (contained in data.zip) into a  structured file system in order to run 4 given queries against it.
 Then reorganize the files into B+ trees and run the same queries to see how much processing time is saved.

 ## Before running